-As of December 31, 2022 and 2021, there were both five major customers, respectively, that accounted for 72.58% and 84.15%, respectively, of notes and accounts receivable.
+As of December 31, 2023 and 2022, there were both five major customers, that accounted for 76.25% and 72.58%, respectively, of notes and accounts receivable.
 Thus, credit risk is significantly centralized.
 In order to minimize credit risk, the Group periodically evaluates the major clients' financial positions and the possibility of collecting notes and accounts receivables to ensure the uncollectible amount is recognized appropriately as loss allowance.

-3) Receivables and debt securities
+- 3) Receivables and debt securities - a) For credit risk exposure of notes and trade receivables, please refer to note 6(d).

-- a) For credit risk exposure of notes and trade receivables, please refer to note 6(d). - b) Other financial assets at amortized cost include other receivables and time deposits.
+b) Other financial assets at amortized cost include other receivables and time deposits.
 The counterparties of the time deposits held by the Group are the financial institutions with investment grade credit ratings.
 Therefore, the credit risk is considered to be low.